ArchSpaghettiMan/hello-world/README.md

 # hello-world

-A repository for starting to learn Github
+A repository for starting to learn Github, made by a person from *Vietnam* This is made in an effort to learn how to sue Github according to the application's **first guide**.
+---
+>I have little experience with this, hopefully I can do it